prez212/Module5-DataVisiualization/README.md

 Open in VsStudio or Jupyter notebook.
 Open "pymaceuticals_starter.p\ipynb".

 # Resources:
-Please note this project was done as a group of "Rob Molenda, Munneb Saman, and I.
+Please note this project was done as a group of Rob Molenda, Munneb Samad, Sultan Raheem and I.
 Using loc function for specific data values https://stackoverflow.com/questions/73257386/pandas-groupby-column-that-has-specific-value Plotting the plyplot bar chart and line chart.
 Using isin() functions to drop duplicates within the DataFrame